Friday, March 28, 2014

 "Coming Up for Air,” George Orwell, 1939

 Coming up for air’ is the phrase that George thinks of when he decides to play hooky from his job and wife, and revisit the old hometown that he hasn’t seen in 20 years.
 Lower Binfield, somewhere near the upper Thames.
+A 'bin' in England is a garbage can, so this town is slyly called a field of garbage cans.
 He talks to his old pastor, but doesn’t identify himself.
 He talks to his first girlfriend in the guise of buying a pipe, and she doesn’t recognize him.
 She is so ugly he is astonished.
 He enters his dad’s old seed shop, which is now a tea & cake parlor.
 He tries to fish – the only thing he ever really enjoyed – and finally scoffs at himself for such childish pursuits.

-Thomas Wolfe said of Asheville, North Carolina that ‘you can’t go home.’
-And indeed you can’t.
+Thomas Wolfe said of Asheville, North Carolina that ‘you can’t go home again and indeed you can’t.
 George discovers the same.
 A quiet, human book, with a strong touch of nostalgia for a lost world.
 He’s the ‘new’ man of Britain, a white collar bloke with a broken-down car.
 And inside him, a quiet critique of British capitalism.

 (Review of "All Art is Propaganda" also by Orwell, below.)